The Knowing

 For generations, Indigenous People have known that their family members disappeared, many of them after being consigned to a coordinated system devised to destroy who the First Nations, Métis and Inuit people are.
 This is an open secret, an unhealed wound that until recently lay hidden by shame and abandonment.

-The Knowing is the unfolding of history unlike anything we have ever seen before.
+The Knowing is the unfolding of history unlike anything we have ever read before.
 Tanya Talaga retells her story as only she can—through an Indigenous lens, beginning with the life of her great-great-grandmother Annie Carpenter and her family as they experienced decades of government- and Church-sanctioned enfranchisement and genocide.

 Deeply personal and meticulously researched, The Knowing is a seminal unraveling of the centuries-long oppression of Indigenous People that continues to reverberate in these communities today.

-“Harrowing, illuminating and necessary reading.”—Carol Off, author of At a Loss for Words
+“Harrowing, illuminating and necessary reading.” —Carol Off, author of At a Loss for Words